-Inquiries should be made to Residence Program, College of Fine and Applied Arts, Rochester Institute of Technology, James E. Booth Building, P.O.
+Inquiries should be made to Residence Program, College of Imaging Arts and Sciences, School for American Craftsmen, Rochester Institute of Technology, James E. Booth Building, P.O.
 Box 9887, Rochester, N.Y.
 14623-0887.

 Admission procedure

 To apply for admission to graduate study a student must submit evidence of his or her baccalaureate degree, a portfolio of 20-24 slides or other evidence of creative work, a statement of purpose, and references.